spotadev/utu-endorse-nextid-old/README.md

 (iv) cd utu-endorse-nextid

 (v) Copy .env.sample to .env
+    Copy .env.local.sample to .env.local
+    Copy .env.staging.sample to .env.staging
+    Copy .env.production.sample to .env.production

 (vi) Go to https://cloud.walletconnect.com/sign-in and get your projectId.
-Put it in .env.
+Put it in the env files you copied above

 (vii) npm install

-(viii) npm run start
+(viii) Now start the app in dev mode:

+  Note that App.tsx has the following code in it:

+    const environment = process.env.REACT_APP_ENVIRONMENT;
+    console.log('environment', environment);

+  Therefore when you run the above "npm run start:env" commands it will print one of the following:

+    npm run start            => Prints in browser console: environment local npm run start:local      => Prints in browser console: environment local npm run start:staging    => Prints in browser console: environment staging npm run start:production => Prints in browser console: environment production

 (ix) Open app in web browser:  http://localhost:3000/